songyi30/ling-539-project/index.markdown

 ## Vowel Duration

-To measure vowel duration, we'll use the `librosa` library to calculate energy over time and detect how long the vowel lasts.
+To measure vowel duration, we'll use the `librosa` library to calculate vowel amplitude (energy) and detect how long the vowel lasts. librosa is widely used for analyzing and processing audio signals.
+In this tutorial, it is used to load .wav files, calculate short-time energy, and convert audio frames to time values in order to estimate vowel duration.

 ```python
 import os